danfuzz/samizdat/doc/language-guide/04-operators.md

 values within Samizdat, and these operators' results are based on that ordering.

+These expressions correspond to calls to the library functions `eq` `ne` `lt` `gt` `le` and `ge` (with the obvious mapping of operator to function).
+See the definition of those functions for more details.

 **Note:** This can sometimes have surprising results, e.g. when comparing ints and floating point numbers.

-TODO: Expand on this.

-### Logical And Operator (Precedence 4) &mdash; `expression && expression`
+### Boolean-And Operator (Precedence 4) &mdash; `expression && expression`

-This is a short-circuit logical and.
+This is a short-circuit boolean-and (conjunction).
 When evaluating this operator, the first (left-hand) expression is evaluated.
 If that results in `false`, then the entire expression results in `false`.
 Otherwise, the second (right-hand) expression is evaluated, and its result becomes the result of the outer expression.

+Both expressions must yield booleans.
+It is a fatal error if an evaluated expression does not yield a boolean.
+However, the right-hand expression is not necessarily evaluated.

-### Logical Or Operator (Precedence 3) &mdash; `expression || expression`
+### Boolean-Or Operator (Precedence 3) &mdash; `expression || expression`

-This is a short-circuit logical or.
+This is a short-circuit boolean-or (disjunction).
 When evaluating this operator, the first (left-hand) expression is evaluated.
-If that results in anything but `false`, then the entire expression results in that same value.
+If that results in anything `true`, then the entire expression results in `true`.
 Otherwise, the second (right-hand) expression is evaluated, and its result becomes the result of the outer expression.

+Both expressions must yield booleans.
+It is a fatal error if an evaluated expression does not yield a boolean.
+However, the right-hand expression is not necessarily evaluated.

-### Value/Void Logical And Operator (Precedence 2) &mdash; `expression & expression`
+### Value/Void Logical-And Operator (Precedence 2) &mdash; `expression & expression`

-This is short-circuit logical and.
+This is short-circuit logical-and (conjunction).
 When evaluating this operator, the first (left-hand) expression is evaluated.
 If that results in void, then the entire expression results in void.
 Otherwise, the second (right-hand) expression is evaluated, and its result (whether a value or void) becomes the result of the outer expression.

-**Note:** Samizdat logic expressions are based on the idea of void as false and any value as true.

-### Value/Void Logical Or Operator (Precedence 1) &mdash; `expression & expression`
+### Value/Void Logical-Or Operator (Precedence 1) &mdash; `expression & expression`

-This is a short-circuit logical or.
+This is a short-circuit logical-or (disjunction).
 When evaluating this operator, the first (left-hand) expression is evaluated.
 If that results in a value (but not void), then the entire expression results in that same value.
 Otherwise, the second (right-hand) expression is evaluated, and its result (whether a value or void) becomes the result of the outer expression.

-**Note:** Samizdat logic expressions are based on the idea of void as false and any value as true.

-**Note:** The question-mark-colon trinary operator from C (and descendants) is obviated in Samizdat by this and the value/void-and operator.
+**Note:** The question-mark-colon trinary operator from C (and descendants) is obviated in Samizdat by this and the logical-and operator.
 `x ? y : z` in C can generally be turned into `x & y | z` in Samizdat, as long as `y` is never void.
 If `y` can legitimately be void, then the slightly longer form `x & y || !x & z` is equivalent (though will evaluate